E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![SSH Access](./images/02-ssh-access.png)

-Both connections succeeded.
+Both SSH connections succeeded.

 This confirmed that:

-- IP connectivity was working
+- The devices were reachable
-- The local account was working
+- The local username existed
-- VTY authentication was working
+- `login local` was using the local user database
 - RSA keys were available
 - SSH version 2 was active
 - The VTY lines were accepting SSH

-At this point, SSH worked, but Telnet had not yet been explicitly blocked.
+At this point, SSH works.

+Telnet has not yet been explicitly blocked.

 ---

 # VTY Transport Hardening

-After SSH was confirmed to work, the VTY lines were restricted to SSH.
+Now that SSH is confirmed to work, Telnet can be removed from the VTY lines.

 ```text
 line vty 0 15
  transport input ssh
 ```

-`transport input` controls which incoming remote-management protocols can use the VTY lines.
+`transport input` controls which incoming remote-access protocols can use the VTY lines.

-Before this command, the Packet Tracer devices used in this lab accepted both Telnet and SSH once each protocol was available.
+Before this command, the Packet Tracer devices used in this lab accepted Telnet and later accepted SSH once SSH was configured.

 After: